US-Iran Prediction Markets: Navigating the Political Minefield on Kalshi

 Andy Whiteoak • Digital PR Specialist 20+ years betting experience

-And traders are attempting to quantify Donald Trump’s mix of military ultimatums and dealmaker instincts in real-time, to determine what the latest news really means for the Middle East.
+Traders on Kalshi are now attempting to quantify Donald Trump’s mix of ultimatums and dealmaker instincts in real-time.
+With a shaky plan and a resolute Iran in his way, we try to help you determine what the latest news really means for the Middle East.

 Key Takeaways